-You have many options when it comes to selecting a program to manage your citations; view the coleumns below and the tabs above for more information on specific citation managers.
+You have many options when it comes to selecting a program to manage your citations; view the columns below and the tabs above for more information on specific citation managers.

 All citation management programs let you:

 EndNote is a client-based program, which means the software resides on your computer and is not accessible via the Internet (but you can sync with the web-based version).
 The most up to date tips and help are on EndNote's website.
 EndNote features include:

 For a comparison of the differences among the current EndNote version and earlier versions, see their comparison chart.

 EndNote Basic, a free web-based version, limits the number of citations you can store, has a limited number of citation styles, and a limited number databases that it's compatible with.
-UC affiliates, as well as purchasers of EndNote Desktop also get access to the full EndNote Online.
+UC affiliates, as well as purchasers of EndNote Desktop, also get access to the full EndNote Online.

 Need more help?
-See the Zotero support site.
+See ProQuest's RefWorks help guide.